energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 As represented in  :numref:`Figure %s <fig:CO2andPtGLayers>`, two
-technologies are proposed to capture the CO2, one from atmosphere (*CC
+technologies are proposed to capture the CO\ :math:`_2`, one from atmosphere (*CC
-atmospheric*) and the other from exhaust gases of conversions processes
+atmospheric*) and the other one from exhaust gases of conversions processes
 (*CC industry*), such as after a coal power plant.
 Indeed, resources
-emit direct CO2 from combustion and *CC industry* can concentrate CO2
+emit direct CO\ :math:`_2` from combustion and *CC industry* can concentrate CO\ :math:`_2`
-contained in the exhaust gas and inject it in CO2 captured layer.
+contained in the exhaust gas and inject it in the layer for captured CO\ :math:`_2`.
 The
-same process can be performed at a higher energetical cost with CO2 from
+same process can be performed at a higher energy cost with CO\ :math:`_2` from
 the atmosphere.
-No restriction on the available limit of CO2 from the
+No restriction on the available limit of CO\ :math:`_2` from the
 atmosphere is considered.
 Data are summarised in :numref:`Table %s <tbl:CC_techs>`.

-We suppose that *CC industry* has similar characteristics than a
+We suppose that *CC industry* has similar characteristics as a
-sequestration unit on a coal power plant as proposed in
+sequestration unit on a coal power plant, as proposed in
 :cite:`DanishEnergyAgency2019`.
-Based on our own
+We evaluated the economical and technical
-calculation, we evaluated the economical and technical data.
+data based on our own calculations.
 We assumed
-that the energy drop of the power plant represents the amount of energy
+that the energy drop of the power plant represented the amount of energy
-that the sequestration unit consumes.
+that the sequestration unit consumeed.
 We assume that this energy must be
 supplied by electricity.

 For *CC atmospheric*, :cite:t:`Keith2018` proposed an
-installation where 1 ton of CO2 is captured from the atmosphere with 1.3
+installation where 1 ton of CO\ :math:`_2` is captured from the atmosphere with 1.3
 kWh of natural gas and electricity.
 We assume that it can be done with
 1.3 kWh of electricity.
 The thermodynamical limit is estimated to be
 around 0.2 kWh of energy to sequestrate this amount